Any funding or bursary questions? Please call Student Finances Client Service team on 021 808 3530 or log a ticket on our service desk portal.

 d) Access Award

-The Access Award is allocated to all registered, first-year students from quintile 1 to 4 schools (as classified by the Department of Basic Education), and passed the National Senior Certificate (NSC) with a grade 12 average above 80%.
+The Access Award is allocated to all registered, first-year students from a quintile 1 to 4 school (as classified by the Department of Basic Education) and who passed the National Senior Certificate (NSC) with a grade 12 average above 80%.
 The value of each award is based on a sliding scale and is a once-off allocation to the Student Fees account:

 Important note The averages used for Excel and Access awards are based on the calculation as per the University’s admission policy.

-The Excel and Access awardees will receive correspondence from SU in February once the examination board results have been released and faculty registrations have been concluded.
+The Excel and Access awardees will receive correspondence from SU after the examination board results have been released and faculty registrations have been concluded.

 Summary of conditions for an excellence award

-- The final grade 12 results are applicable, but re-marks will be considered on a case-by-case basis.
+4. The final grade 12 results are applicable; re-marks will not be considered.

 *The rebate excludes module and/or programme costs and it does not cover other expenses such as textbooks, accommodation, meals, and transport.

-The Senior Merit Bursary awardees will receive correspondence from SU in February once faculty registrations have been concluded.
+The Senior Merit awardees will receive correspondence from SU after faculty registrations have been concluded.

-Summary of conditions for a Senior Merit Bursary
+Summary of conditions for a Senior Merit Award

-- The award is only applicable for one year of study and cannot be carried over to a next study year.
+2. The award is only applicable for one year of study and cannot be carried over to a next study year.
+Refer to additional notes section for any credit balance.

-Important additional notes: Excellence Awards and Senior Merit Bursary
+Important additional notes: Excellence awards and Senior Merit Award

-- An Excel Award or an Access Award cannot be allocated in addition to a Vice-Chancellor’s Award or a Top Achiever Award.
+• An Excel Award or an Access Award cannot be allocated in addition to a Vice-Chancellor’s Award or an Achiever Award.
 A student who is identified for an Excel Award may, however, also receive an Access Award, or vice versa.
-All Undergraduate Excellence Awards and the Senior Merit Bursary may also be received in addition to another partial cost bursary but not in addition to any other bursary or a combination of bursaries that cover the total cost of attendance*.

 When are monies paid out?

-An Undergraduate Excellence Award or Senior Merit Bursary will reflect on your Student Fees account no later than the June statement.
+An undergraduate excellence award or Senior Merit Award will reflect on your Student Fees account no later than the June statement.

 Refund process

 No cash refunds will be paid out.
-The only exception to monies being paid out is if a payment has been made to your account and the account has a credit.
+The only exception to monies being paid out is if a payment has been made to your account before receipt of the UGEA or SMA and the account has a credit.
 In this instance, please email CUBL and request the bank form to provide proof of payment from a parent/legal guardian.
 The rebate will show as a credit on your Student Fees account, with monies paid out from August.

 Physical Address